petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 1. Enter the *Path* you want to use in your endpoint.

-   If you selected Single Element as your Retrieve Type, you must add a parameter to the path. (e.g. if you want information from a single product, you need to provide a product ID as a parameter).
+   {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` If you selected Single Element as your Retrieve Type, you must add a parameter to the path. (e.g. if you want information from a single product, you need to provide a product ID as a parameter).

 1. (Optional) Add a *Description* to your endpoint.

 1. Click *Create*.

-Once the endpoint is created, select the *Configuration* tab for additional settings.
-Depending on the Retrieve Type you chose, different settings appear.
+Once the endpoint is created, select the *Configuration* tab for additional settings. {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` Depending on the Retrieve Type you chose, different settings appear.
 In the configuration tab,

 1. Select the *Response Body Schema*.
 [Create a Schema](#creating-and-managing-schemas) and apply it to the endpoint to define the structure and format of the data that is returned by the API in response to a client's request.

-If you selected Collection as your Retrieve Type,
+{bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` If you selected Collection as your Retrieve Type,

 1. Apply *Filters* to your endpoint.